 - Additional Information

-Chilled/Frozen Frozen only Stud Stal Baron Spahn WFFS status Unknown Studbook WLKP Approved for AES, Hanoverian, Holsteiner, KWPN, Oldenburg, Rheinland Year of Birth 2000 Colour Grey Height 171cm
+Chilled/Frozen Chilled or frozen Stud Stal Baron Spahn WFFS status Unknown Studbook WLKP Approved for AES, Hanoverian, Holsteiner, KWPN, Oldenburg, Rheinland Year of Birth 2000 Colour Grey Height 171cm